Synnotech-AG/Synnotech.Linq2Db/Code/src/Synnotech.Linq2Db.MsSqlServer/readme.md

 Synnotech.Linq2Db.MsSqlServer is available as a [NuGet package](https://www.nuget.org/packages/Synnotech.Linq2Db.MsSqlServer/) and can be installed via:

-- **Package Reference in csproj**: `<PackageReference Include="Synnotech.Linq2Db.MsSqlServer" Version="3.0.0" />`
+- **Package Reference in csproj**: `<PackageReference Include="Synnotech.Linq2Db.MsSqlServer" Version="4.0.0" />`
 - **dotnet CLI**: `dotnet add package Synnotech.Linq2Db.MsSqlServer`
 - **Visual Studio Package Manager Console**: `Install-Package Synnotech.Linq2Db.MsSqlServer`

 # What does Synnotech.Linq2Db.MsSqlServer offer you?

 Synnotech.Linq2Db implements the session abstractions of [Synnotech.DatabaseAbstractions](https://github.com/Synnotech-AG/Synnotech.DatabaseAbstractions) for Linq2Db 3.3.0 or newer.
 This allows you to simplify the code in your data access layer.
-Furthermore, Synnotech.Linq2Db.MsSqlServer allows you to configure your DI container with one call when you want to use the Synnotech default settings, targeting Microsoft.Data.SqlClient.
+Furthermore, Synnotech.Linq2Db.MsSqlServer allows you to configure your DI container with one call when you want to use the Synnotech default settings.

 Please see the [general docs](https://github.com/Synnotech-AG/Synnotech.Linq2Db/blob/main/readme.md) on how to write custom session.